wso2/docs-is/en/docs/setup/configuring-cache-layers.md

 ## Adding a new CacheManager

-To add a new cache manager, add the following configuration in `<IS-HOME>/repository/conf/deployment.toml`.
+To add a new cache manager, add the following configuration to `<IS-HOME>/repository/conf/deployment.toml`.

 ```toml
 [[cache_config.cache_manager]]